 - Whether they stayed on a drug (on average, the first month and second/third month loss was calculated to be around 40% and 20% or less, respectively).

-The doctors in the model had different specializations related to the illness, and had differing numbers of patients, depending on specialization.
-The behavior of the doctor included:
+The doctors in the pharmaceutical market simulation model had different specializations, related to the illnesses, and had differing numbers of patients, depending on specialization.
+The behavior of the doctors included:

 - Handling patient appointments.